inspec/inspec/docs/resources.rst

      it { should cmp 0 }
    end

-**Query properties of rules targetting specific syscalls or files.**
+**Query properties of rules targeting specific syscalls or files.**

 The syntax for recent auditd versions allows more precise tests, such as the following: